 Legally, when you sign up for VoIP service, you agree to the VoIP service provider's terms and conditions for service.
 Frequently, residential VoIP providers don't let you use their service for business use.
 That's because businesses make many more calls than most residential customers.
 And too many unexpected calls can crash a VoIP provider's network.
 This network outage, in turn, will take the VoIP provider to the bottom of the pack.
 So, most VoIP providers will change your plan or cancel your service if you use their VoIP service in a manner that they're not prepared for.

 To get the best VoIP service, assess what type of service you need: business or residential?
-If you're looking for a business VoIP phone solution, you also have the following options: hosted pbx, equipment-based SIP trunking and an IP PBX business phone system, or wholesale VoIP?
+If you're looking for a business VoIP phone solution, you also have the following options: hosted pbx, equipment-based SIP trunking and a PBX phone system, or wholesale VoIP.
 If you're looking for a residential VoIP phone solution, there isn't a big difference between residential VoIP plans.
 The plans vary based on price and on the number of minutes included, not on the delivery technology.

 Affordable price tag, low cost rates, and top-notch service